This section is to help Cortex client developers get coding and building their client applications as fast as possible.

 Cortex has a passionate client developer community.
 Go to the community to ask questions, assist your fellow client developers, share ideas, and so on.

-This is an inexhaustive list of some tools client developers may find helpful for creating Cortex applications.
+Some tools that client developers may find helpful for creating Cortex applications include:

 JSONPath - Is a useful third-party tool for extracting specific information from a